 Below this we describe the security settings for scripts and how you can change from the defaults described above.
 You should be very, very careful when allowing more than the defaults.
 Any extra permissions weakens the total security of the Elasticsearch deployment.

 Allowed script types settingedit

 Elasticsearch supports two script types:

-stored (How to use scripts).
+stored (How to write scripts).

-none.
-For example,
+For example, to run

 inline scripts but not